maanie-waanie/Recipe_POE_ST10290748/README.md

 The Program class contains the main entry point for the application.
 That includes the Main Method creates a new Recipe object and allows the user to interact with it through a menu.
 Displays a menu of options to the user.
 Allows the user to display all recipes, display a specific recipe, enter a new recipe, scale a recipe, reset quantities of a recipe, or exit the application.
 Prompts the user for input and performs actions based on the user's choice

+Part 3-
-How to Use Recipe_POE:
+How to Use RecipePOE_WPF:

-A- Run the program.
+Download the zip file.

+Unzip the downloaded file.

+Right-click the .sln file and open it with Visual Studio.

+Build the solution by pressing Ctrl+Shift+B.

+After the solution has been built successfully, press the small green play button to the run the applcation

+Once the window pops up press any of the buttons on the left and whatever you chose to do will pop up and display in the block on the right.

-B- Follow the prompts to enter a recipe, a name, ingredients, quantities, measurements, calories and food groups.
+1st- If you want to enter a new recipe.
+Follow the prompts to enter a recipe, a name, ingredients, quantities, measurements, calories and food groups.

-C- Choose from the following options:

-1- If you want to it to display all the recipes in alphabetical order

-2- If you want to it to display a recipe with the amount of calories
+2st- If you want to it to display a recipe with the amount of calories

-3- If you want to enter a new recipe
+3rd- If you want to it to display all the recipes in alphabetical order

-4- If you want to it to scale the recipe to a factor of one the options (0.5, 2, 3)
+4th- If you want to it to scale the recipe to a factor of one the options (0.5, 2, 3)

-5- If you want to it to reset the quantities to the original
+5th- If you want to it to reset the quantities to the original

+6th- If you want to clear recipes

-6- If you want to exit the program
+7th- If you want to filter the recipes with the most calories, ingredient name and foodgroups

-Link to the GitHub respository: https://github.com/maanie-waanie/Recipe_POE_ST10290748.git
+Link to the Part 1& 2 GitHub respository: https://github.com/maanie-waanie/Recipe_POE_ST10290748.git

+Link to the Part 3 WPF application GitHub Repostitory: